-The gut microbiome not only supports digestion, aids nutrient absorption, and contributes to the production of essential vitamins, but also plays a key role in your immune system.
+The gut microbiome not only supports digestion, aids in nutrient absorption, and contributes to the production of vital vitamins, but also plays a central role in your immune system.
 Postbiotics, in particular, play a key role in supporting your health in entirely new ways in the future.

 But how do postbiotics actually work?